Retreat of the government of the Republic of China to Taiwan: Liquid assets and artifacts

+The plan was not fully implemented and completed due to insufficient cabin space and differing opinions on the relocation of artifacts to Taiwan.

 Immediate ROC military actions

+KMT forces attempted to destroy industrial sites, but workers were able to stop them at many such locations.

 From Taiwan, Chiang's air force attempted to bomb the mainland cities of Shanghai and Nanking, but to no effect.
 Chiang's ground forces aimed to return to the mainland, but had no long-term success.
-Thus Mao Zedong's Communist forces were left in control of all of China except Hainan Island and Taiwan.
+Communist forces were left in control of all of China except Hainan Island and Taiwan.

 As a whole, the Civil War had an immense impact on the Chinese people.
-The historian Jonathan Fenby proposes that “hyperinflation [during the Chinese Civil War] undermined everyday lives and ruined tens of millions, hampered by a poor taxation base, increased military spending and widespread corruption."
+The historian Jonathan Fenby proposes that "hyperinflation [during the Chinese Civil War] undermined everyday lives and ruined tens of millions, hampered by a poor taxation base, increased military spending and widespread corruption."

 Plans to retake mainland China

-Originally, the Republic of China planned to reconquer the mainland from the People's Republic.
-After the retreat to Taiwan, Chiang Kai-shek established a dictatorship over the island with other Nationalist leaders, and began making plans to invade the mainland.
+Originally, the Republic of China planned to reconquer the mainland from the People's Republic of China.
+After the retreat to Taiwan, Chiang Kai-shek established a dictatorship over the island with other Nationalist leaders and began making plans to invade the mainland.
 Chiang conceived a top secret plan called Project National Glory or Project Guoguang (國光計劃 (Gúoguāng Jìhuà, National glory plan/project)), to accomplish this.
 Chiang's planned offensive involved 26 operations including land invasions and special operations behind enemy lines.
 He had asked his son Chiang Ching-kuo to draft a plan for air raids on the provinces of Fujian and Guangdong, from where many ROC soldiers and much of the population of Taiwan had origins.
 If it had taken place, it would have been the largest seaborne invasion in history.

 Context of Project National Glory

-The 1960s saw Mao Zedong's so-called "Great Leap Forward" in mainland China lead to catastrophic famines and millions of deaths, as well as progress by the PRC towards possible development of nuclear weapons.
+The 1960s saw the "Great Leap Forward" in mainland China lead to catastrophic famines and millions of deaths, as well as progress by the PRC towards possible development of nuclear weapons.
 Thus, Chiang Kai-shek saw a crisis-opportunity to launch an attack to reclaim mainland China.

 At this time, the U.S. was fighting the Vietnam War.
 For Project National Glory to be successful Chiang Kai-shek knew he needed US military assistance.
-Thus he offered to help the Americans fight the Vietnam War in exchange for U.S. support conducive to take back his lost territory.
+Thus he offered to help the Americans fight the Vietnam War in exchange for U.S. support conducive to taking back his lost territory.
 The U.S. opposed and refused Chiang's suggestions.
 This did not stop him.
 Rather, Chiang went ahead with the preparations and continued to further his plan to take back their lost territory.

 In 1965, Chiang's plans to strike were completed.
 His generals and admirals planned possible dates to deploy while soldiers and field officers prepared for battle, according to the government archives.